Skip to content

 Agent Overview

-Agents are customized AI workflows composed of prompts, rules, and tools (such as MCP and other integrations) used to execute specific, reusable tasks.
-They can be hosted in the Agent Hub and run via a web interface, or created and used locally within the IDE.
+An agent is a customized AI workflow composed of prompts, rules, and tools (e.g., MCP and other integrations) designed to perform specific, reusable tasks.
+It can be hosted in the Agent Hub and run via a web interface, or created and used locally within the IDE.

 Component